nazarewk/10c-blog1/README.md

 - [`dmodel`][dmodel] - originally part of `dstore`,
     the Data Modelling part of Dojo,
-- [`dgrid`][dgrid] - Dojo's grid implementation, call it whatever you want: i absolutely love it for displaying tabular data/extending it with whatever feature i might dream of,
+- [`dgrid`][dgrid] - Dojo's grid implementation, call it whatever you want:
+    I absolutely love it for displaying tabular data/extending it with whatever feature I might dream of,

 ## It lets you do whatever you want, however you want...